Nissan Stadium Security Guidelines

 Are seat cushions allowed to be carried into the stadium?

-No, they are not due to the large size and because the way seat cushions are constructed would allow them to be used to conceal a potential explosive device.
+No, they are not due to the large size and because the way seat cushions are constructed would allow them to be used to conceal a potentially dangerous device.

 Why haven’t more stadiums and arenas adopted this kind of policy?